 How can I send my child to a different school?
 FCPS sharply limits the criteria for approving such requests.
 Please review the choices carefully in the online application; each reason includes a detailed explanation. | Out-of-area requests

 What if my family moves?
-If your family moves within Fayette County, you should complete a new household and student data form to update your address.
-Turn in the form at your child's school.
-If the move puts you in a different attendance zone, you also need to complete an out-of-area request for your children to finish the school year at their current school.
+If your family moves within Fayette County, you should take two proofs of residence to the current school, such as a property deed or current lease agreement in your name, and a secondary document such as a current utility bill or a current tax bill or receipt.
+If the move puts you in a different attendance zone, you will also need to complete an out-of-area request for your children to finish the school year at their current school.
 Check the SchoolSite Locator tool to see which schools your new neighborhood is assigned to and complete the out-of-area application, selecting reason No. 3; call (859) 381-4122 for assistance. ...
 If your family moves during the summer break into a different attendance zone, you should visit the assigned school to register your student under your new address.
-Be sure to bring two proofs of residence.
 (Grades K-5 may register during summer sign-up windows, and older students after Aug.
 1.)

 Do my children qualify for free meals?
 Many school sites participate in the Community Eligibility Provision (CEP), where all students receive free meals.
 For students at other schools, families with certain income levels are eligible for free meals. | Meals assistance

 What happens when roads are icy or snow is forecast?
 Families are alerted to FCPS schedule changes via an automated emergency notification system, and announcements are posted on the district's website, Facebook page, Twitter feed, and FCPS-ETV, as well as through local television and radio stations. | Weather advisories

 Where do the renovations stand at my child's school?
 The Board of Education receives monthly updates, which are posted on the district's website. | Renovations